vapor-ware/synse-docs/docs/server/user/configuration.md

 #### TLS

-TLS configurations for the internal server --> plugin gRPC client.
+TLS configurations for the internal gRPC client used to communicate with plugins.

 ***Cert***